endreth/jVCFparser/README.md

 <b>Average Allelic Richness (Ar):</b>

 ![ar](https://user-images.githubusercontent.com/104054427/226842779-bcde0246-d58d-4226-9c0e-eea1b6014b5d.png)<br>
 Ar represents the Average Allelic Richness, defined as the expected number of species in a sample of n genotypes selected at random from a collection containing N alleles ("genes") from S loci.
 It is calculated as the number of alleles observed in a sample of size N<sub>i</sub>, normalized by the sample size N<sub>i</sub> and averaged across S loci.
-Based on Hurlbert (1971) and El Mousadik & Petit (1996).<br>
+Based on Hurlbert (1971) and El Mousadik & Petit (1996).
+NOTE: Not designed and not suitable for big data!<br>

 </details>